 The Management of Health and Safety at Work Regulations 1999 has two major Regulations that a lone working policy can help you to meet.

 Regulation 3 requires employers to undertake suitable and sufficient risk assessments for work activities – including lone working.
 Employers are also required, under Regulation 13, to consider the physical and mental capabilities of employees when assigning tasks.

-A properly written lone working policy can meet both Regulations and will that ensure you as an employer are meeting your duty of care.
+A properly written lone working policy can meet both Regulations and will ensure that you, as an employer, are meeting your duty of care.

 How to Write a Lone Working Policy